chrisjan-work/what-movie-next/README.md

 Skipped languages / frameworks
 ------------------------------

-I do have several years of experience with all the technologies in the list below, but opted for the alternatives in the list above.

  * **Java**: traditionally Android apps were written in Java.
 Modern apps are written in **Kotlin**.
  * **Espresso**: this UI testing framework is for UIs based on Android Layouts.
 Since here the UI is written in Jetpack Compose, I am using its equivalent.
  * **EventBus**, **RxJava**, **RxKotlin**, **LiveData**: used **Kotlin Coroutines** and **Flows** instead, as the more modern alternative for asynchronous data.